Kankakee First Church - 2025 Spring Basketball League

 4. Point Differential in H2H Matchup(s) of Tied Teams

-Rosters: Initial rosters and team entry fees are due from each coach to the K1's Venmo account by July 3rd, 2024.
+Rosters: Initial rosters and team entry fees are due from each coach to the K1's Venmo account by December 11th, 2024.
 Each coach will fill out their roster on Google Sheets.
 All coaches must have submitted the team entry fee to K1's Venmo, as well as the necessary sponsorship information ($500, sponsor sheet, and logo) for the team.
-If a team does not turn in the necessary information by the deadline, they may be removed from the league, as uniforms will be ordered on July 5th.
-Coaches will be allowed to add players to their roster up until Sunday, August 11th.
-A second uniform order will be placed on Monday, August 12th.
-Players that are added to this second uniform will not be able to play until their uniform arrives, typically by Week 4.
+If a team does not turn in the necessary information by the deadline, they may be removed from the league, as jerseys will be ordered on December 13th.
+Coaches will be allowed to add players to their roster up until Sunday, January 12th.
+A second jersey order will be placed on Monday, January 13th.
+Players that are added to this second jersey order will not be able to play until their jersey arrives, typically by Week 4.
 All money that is turned into K1's Venmo, or to the K1 church office, is non-refundable.

-Guarantee: Barring any unforeseen circumstances, every team will receive eleven regular season games, as well as entry to a single elimination postseason tournament, which will take place on November 10th and November 17th.
-The Round of 16 and Quarterfinal games will be played on November 10th, and the Semifinals and Finals will be played on November 17th.
+Guarantee: Barring any unforeseen circumstances, every team will receive eleven regular season games, as well as entry to a single elimination postseason tournament, which will take place on April 27th and May 4th.
+The Round of 16 games and Quarterfinals are scheduled for April 27th, and the Semifinals and Finals are scheduled for May 4th.

 Uniforms: Each team has a designated uniform, and players must wear the uniform that is assigned to them in order to play – no exceptions.
-This includes both an assigned jersey and an assigned pair of black, K1 Sports shorts.
-At the coaches meeting, coaches will be reminded of the option to purchase a blood jersey for $30.
-If a coach purchases a blood jersey, one player on his team would be allowed to wear this extra jersey, if he lost his assigned uniform.
-This jersey would serve as a temporary uniform until a player has ordered and received a new jersey from Champro, or until he has found their original one.
+This includes both an assigned jersey from Champro and an assigned pair of black shorts with the K1 Sports logo on them.
+Coaches do have the option to purchase a blood jersey for $30 before the season begins.
+If a coach purchases a blood jersey, a player on this team would be allowed to wear this extra jersey, but only if he loses his assigned jersey.
+This jersey would serve as a player’s temporary jersey until a player has found his original jersey or has ordered and received a new jersey from Champro.
 The blood jersey will only be applicable if a coach decides to purchase one for his team.
+Please note that if a player needs to wear a blood jersey for a game, they must notify the scorer's table before the game begins.

-Warmup: The gym will be open for shootaround on Sunday mornings beginning at 10:15 am.
-Teams may warmup once the game before them ends and must be ready to tipoff at their game's designated start time.
+Warm Up: The gym will be open for shootaround on Sunday mornings beginning at 10:15 am.
+Teams may warm up once the game before them ends and must be ready to tipoff at their game's designated start time.
 At no time are fans permitted to be on the court to shoot, and players are not allowed to be on the court shooting unless it is during their team's designated game time.
-If a player is on the court shooting or dribbling outside of their team's designated game time for that day, their team may be subject to a techncial foul at the beginning of their team's next game.
+If a player is on the court shooting or dribbling outside of their team's designated game time for that day, their team may be subject to a technical foul at the beginning of their team's next game.

-Game Length: Two 20-minute halves.
-Running clock for first half, and for the first 18 minutes of the second half.
-The clock will stop in the final two minutes of the second half.
-Whenever the clock is running, it's important to note when teams are able to stop the clock/not stop the clock.
-Timeouts will stop the clock, until the ball is either handed from the official to the player that is inbounding the ball or is thrown to the player at the free throw line who is shooting free throws.
+Game Length: Games have two 20-minute halves.
+All 20 minutes of the first half and the first 18 minutes of the second half will have a running clock.
+In the first 38 minutes of a game, the clock will only stop during a timeout or if an official asks for time.
+In the final two minutes of the second half, the clock will stop on all whistles, as well as made baskets in the final minute.
+It's important to note when teams are able to stop the clock and when they are not able to stop the clock in the first 38 minutes of the game.
+Timeouts will stop the clock, until the ball is either handed from the official to the player that is inbounding the ball or the ball is thrown from the official to the player at the free throw line who is shooting a free throw.
 This means that in running clock scenarios, the clock should begin as soon as the official gives up the ball.
-Please note that whenever a team is winning by 15+ points, the clock will not stop in the final two minutes of the game
+Please note that whenever a team is winning by 15 points or more, the clock will not stop in the final two minutes of the second half or overtime periods.

-Overtime: A two-minute OT period with stopped clock will be used during the regular season.
+Overtime: During the regular season, overtime will be a two-minute period with stopped clock.
 Subsequent two-minute OT periods will be played as necessary.
-Teams will not receive additional timeouts in the regular season.
-Five-minute OT periods will be used during the playoffs, with stopped clock in the final two minutes of the period.
-In the playoffs, teams receive one additional timeout per OT period.
+Teams will not receive additional timeouts in the regular season during overtime.
+In the playoffs, overtime will be a five-minute period, with stopped clock in the final two minutes of the period.
+In the playoffs, teams will receive one additional timeout per OT period.

 Timeouts: Each team receives three 45-second timeouts per game.
 The clock stops during these.
 Note that if a team calls a timeout before a player shoots free throws (when not in the game’s final two minutes), the clock will start as soon as the ball is given to the player who is at the free throw line, and his ten second count then begins.
 The same rule applies when a team is about to inbound the ball (when not in the game’s final two minutes).
 As soon as the official hands the ball to the player, the clock will begin, even if the player does not immediately inbound the ball or shoot a free throw.